MicrosoftDocs/edge-developer/microsoft-edge/web-platform/os-regional-settings.md

 ## Developer Details
 The new setting to **Share additional OS regional format** directly impacts the JavaScript `Intl` object's default regional value and all other JavaScript APIs that use the default region (such as the `Date` constructor).

-In cases where the `Intl` object's constructors are used to create a new regional code, such as `DateTimeFormat` (with an existing regional code where these behaviors are unchanged).
+When the `Intl` object's constructors are used to create a new regional code, such as `DateTimeFormat`, with an existing regional code these behaviors are unchanged).
 However, the constructors do offer options to create objects without a specified regional code, but the APIs fallback to a default regional code.

 The default regional code is what is surfaced via the new user preference.
 For example, a `DateTimeFormat` can be created with the user's default regional code (and inspected) via the following expression: